 I didn’t know what I didn’t know.
 But now I’m excited.
 Every time I do learn the Biblical or historical meaning of a word, I find my Bible reading time so much richer.
 It’s something I need to do more often because it’s so cool!

-Today, I want to unpack some of what I’ve learned, understanding the grace of God on a whole new level.
+Today, I want to unpack some of what I’ve learned, understanding God’s grace on a whole new level.
 Then, I want to show you what that has to do with setting goals.
 Because it’s HUGE!!!
-Setting goals with God’s grace and favor will change Everything!
+Discovering how to set goals with God’s grace and favor will change Everything!

 Please note that this post contains affiliate links for your convenience.
 If you make a purchase through one of the links, I may make a small commission.
 I only recommend books and resources that I’ve enjoyed personally, or believe that you would like.
 You can read my full disclosure here.
 You will also find information on Scripture translations there.